elSusej/EENG-484/lab4acquireToDisplay/README.md

 Notes
 - This lab combines real-time acquisition with video timing — pay special attention to clock domains and FIFO/buffer sizing to avoid overrun/underrun between acquisition and display domains.

+Variants
+- There is a simulation-focused variant in `../lab4acquireToDisplay - Simulation Edit/`.
+That folder contains a slightly modified top-level/button processing so the included testbench can interact deterministically with `acquireToHDMI` in simulation.
+Use the Simulation Edit folder for behavioral verification and the original folder for hardware synthesis.